mistletoegoegoe/SQL_Ecommerce_Exploring/README.md

 |--------|---------------------------------|
 | 201707 | 43.86                           |

-The average total transactions per user for July 2017 is 43.86.
-This suggests that, on average, each user conducted approximately 44 transactions during that month.
-This could be an important metric for businesses to measure user engagement and activity.
+Key takeaways:
+- **Extreme Frequency Outlier:** An average of 43.86 transactions per user is an extraordinary baseline.
+This indicates that the "average" customer is purchasing ~1.4 times every day.

 ### Query 7.
 Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017
 ```sql